kite-sdk/kite-examples/logging/README.md

 *   __Enable Flume user impersonation__ Flume needs to be able to impersonate the owner of the dataset it is writing to.
 (This is like Unix `sudo`, see [Configuring Flume's Security Properties](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH4/latest/CDH4-Security-Guide/cdh4sg_topic_4_2.html) for further information.)
-In Cloudera Manager, for the [HDFS service](http://localhost:7180/cmf/services/status), click "View and Edit" under the Configuration tab then search for "Cluster-wide Configuration Safety Valve for core-site.xml" and add the following XML snippet, then save changes.
+    * In Cloudera Manager, for the [HDFS service](http://localhost:7180/cmf/services/status), click "View and Edit" under the Configuration tab then search for "Cluster-wide Configuration Safety Valve for core-site.xml" and add the following XML snippet, then save changes.
+    * If not using Cloudera Manager, just add the following XML snippet to your `core-site.xml` file and then restart the HDFS daemons.

 ```
 <property>